Individual Student Needs

 Special Educational Needs (SEN) is a legal term used to describe the needs of a child who has a difficulty or disability which makes learning harder for them than for other children their age.
 Around one in five children has SEN at some point during their school years.
 Some children and young people have SEN right through their time at school and beyond into higher education.
 At Jersey College for Girls we refer to SEN as ISN (Individual Student Needs).

-Although we are a selective school, we recognise that some students might have difficulties accessing the curriculum: in these cases effective and personalised support is provided within the classroom by the subject teacher.
+We recognise that some students might have difficulties accessing the curriculum: in these cases effective and personalised support is provided within the classroom by the subject teacher.
 Students with ISN, however, may require additional structured learning support which is different from the more general classroom support given to other students of the same age.

 Students who need specialist support with their learning include those with the following types of learning difficulty: